vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 Hello from TCP server!
 ```

-After connection is established you will see message `Hello from TCP server!` in terminal and then you can type any text and press enter to send data.
+After connection is established you will see a message in terminal and then you can type any text and press enter to send data.
 You should be able to see data received and logged to the console on our server.
 Closing connection on client should result in seeing `'Client disconnected'` log on server.

 ## child_process